-The 5 best cars for people with disabilities
+The 5 best cars for people with disabilities in 2025

 What makes a car a good choice for a wheelchair user or a person with disabilities?
 Well, it's all about your abilities and your needs.
 Most cars can easily be fitted with solutions such as hand controls, pedals and hoists.
 Swivel seats, wheelchair lifts and ramps all have different requirements that make certain cars more or less suitable.